b97tsk/resume/README.md

 # Configure File

-A file named `Configure` is read when `resume` starts, if it exists.
+By default, a file named `Configure` is read when the program starts, if it exists.
+You can specify the path of this configure file by using command line flag `-f`.

-The file is an YAML document which can specify following options:
+A configure file is an YAML document which can specify following options:

 - `url` the URL you want to download.
 - `output` output file.